 Ready, Set, Go

 - Evacuate your pets and all family members who are not essential to preparing the home.
-Anyone with medical or physical limitations and the young and the elderly should be evacuated immediately.
+Anyone with medical or physical limitations should be evacuated immediately.

-- Clear items that will burn from around the house, including wood piles, lawn furniture, barbecue grills, tarp coverings, etc. Move them outside of your defensible space.
+- Clear items that will burn around the outside of your house: wood piles, lawn furniture, barbecue grills, tarp coverings, etc.

-- Close outside attic, eaves and basement vents, windows, doors, pet doors, etc. Remove flammable drapes and curtains.
-Close all shutters, blinds or heavy non-combustible window coverings to reduce radiant heat.
+- Close outside vents, windows, doors, pet doors, shutters, blinds or heavy non-combustible window coverings to reduce radiant heat.

-- Shut off any natural gas, propane or fuel oil supplies at the source.
+- Shut off any natural gas, propane, or fuel supplies.

 - Connect garden hoses.
 Fill any pools, hot tubs, garbage cans, tubs or other large containers with water.

 - Place a ladder against the house in clear view.

 - Disconnect any automatic garage door openers so that doors can be opened by hand in the event of a power outage.
 Keep garage doors closed.

 - Place valuable papers, mementos, and anything "you can't live without" inside the car in the garage, ready for quick departure.